Kumbh Mela Preview: 1. Self Exploration – Part I

 I know!
 Most of my friends’ first concern is about hygiene, especially if I say that I plan to take a dip in the Ganga/Yamuna/Saraswati confluence EVERY day.
 But how can I resist myself in submerging (literally and otherwise) and surrendering in this experience!
 I will be staying in a luxury tent and will drink bottled water.
 My ass will lie comfortably on a proper mattress each night.
 But I cannot, will not and do not want to be away from 400 million people during the day.
 Period.

 I know!
 The government administration will be thinking about safety and security to avoid mishaps.
 They have deployed thousands of AI equipped CCTVs, robots, boats, helicopters and underwater cameras.
 They have 30 new temporary bridges and nine new railway stations.
 But all of these fancy deployments are so inadequate for the scale of the gathering.
 How can they bring one third of national resources to just one city for the gathering of one third of the nation?
 Authorities will rely heavily on crowd to self-regulate.
-They will also rely on a history of extremely low crime, lack of pandemic outbreak, major stampede or terrorism in Kumbh.
+They will also rely on a history of extremely low crime, lack of endemic outbreak, major stampede or terrorism in Kumbh.

 What will I do in Kumbh?